tronmask/trx-contract-metadata/README.md

 - PR should include link to official project website referencing the suggested address.
 - Project website should include explanation of project.
 - Project should have clear signs of activity, either traffic on the network, activity on GitHub, or community buzz.
-- Nice to have a verified source code on a block explorer like Etherscan.
+- Nice to have a verified source code on a block explorer like Tronscan.
-- Must have a ['NEUTRAL' reputation or 'OK' reputation](https://info.etherscan.com/etherscan-token-reputation) on Etherscan.

 A sample submission: